Kolmogorov-Arnold Chemical Reaction Neural Networks for learning pressure-dependent kinetic rate laws: Results and Discussion

 Finally, we present KA-CRNN generalization results for entirely unseen testing conditions.
 The training data contains continuous species profiles in time at 27 discrete (T, [M]) combinations.
 In Fig. \ref{fig:k_m}, we generalize [M] to the continuous values between the training points, and we generalize T to discrete values unseen during the training cycle.
 The KA-CRNN is able to generalize to the unseen intermediate [M] and T values very well, as is evident in the smooth and highly accurate reaction rate reconstructions for all training and testing curves.
 To benchmark these results, we compare against the PLOG interpolations on the same reaction.
-We provided the PLOG interpolants, which do not have the rate inference capabilities of CRNN or KA-CRNN, with the optimal ``ground truth'' Troe triplets at all 45 data locations: 9 temperatures and 5 third body concentrations (3 training and 2 testing).
-This enabled fair comparison in a best-case scenario for the PLOG solution, while the KA-CRNN was tasked with both inferring the parameters and also interpolating in pressure.
-Close inspection of the linear PLOG interpolations in the loglog plot of Fig. \ref{fig:k_m} shows the expected performance degradation between training points, especially in the falloff region where the KA-CRNN's nonlinear activations are able to more accurately fit the true nonlinear trends.
-The MSE in rate constant reconstructions from the KA-CRNN at all five temperatures is 2.88 times smaller than that of the PLOG interpolations, despite the PLOG being given the ground truth model at all data locations.
+We provided the PLOG interpolants, which do not have the rate inference capabilities of CRNN or KA-CRNN, with the optimal ``ground truth'' Troe parameters at all 45 data locations: 9 {third-body concentrations} and 5 {temperatures} (3 training and 2 testing).
+This enabled fair comparison in a best-case scenario for the PLOG solution, while the KA-CRNN was tasked with both inferring the parameters and also interpolating in pressure. {The rate constants themselves, plotted on the left hand axis, are not easily distinguishable.
+We have additionally plotted the average percent error (at all five temperatures) on the right axis.
+As expected, PLOG beats the KA-CRNN at the exact training [M] locations, as the PLOG interpolant is given the $0\%$ error ground truth at those points.
+As also expected, however, the PLOG interpolation degrades significantly when not in the immediate vicinity of these ground truth locations, while the KA-CRNN maintains a smooth error profile near {1$\%$} throughout the entire domain.} The MSE in rate constant reconstructions from the KA-CRNN at all five temperatures is 2.88 times smaller than that of the PLOG interpolations, despite the PLOG being provided with these ground truth models.
 This significant degree of accurate KA-CRNN inference and generalization is made possible by the extremely sparse and overfitting-resistant KAN activations \cite{koenig_chemkans_2025}, as well as the direct enforcement of the Arrhenius and mass action laws from CRNN.